-It's also worth mentioning that lithium batteries don't perform well in very cold temperatures.
-That's not unique to this camera--it applies to all lithium batteries.
-So if you're out filming in the winter cold and find that you're not getting much use out of the battery, that might be why.
+It’s also worth mentioning that lithium batteries don’t perform well in very cold or very warm temperatures.
+That’s not unique to this camera–it applies to all lithium batteries.
+So if you’re out filming in the winter cold and find that you’re not getting much use out of the battery, that might be why.
 You can try to keep the battery a bit warmer to help.
 An inside pocket of a jacket works great, but obviously do not under any circumstances put it near a flame, oven, or microwave!
 When lithium batteries burn, they burn exceptionally intensely.

-It comes with two 1050mAh batteries, so you have a spare.
+In a nice touch, the camera comes with two 1050mAh batteries, so you have a spare.
 It also comes with a dual dock charger.
 You can buy more spares separately if you need them.

 If you’ve used a GoPro before you’ll pick this up quickly.
 In fact, it’s actually a bit simpler in some ways because there are more buttons, so it’s a bit more intuitive for moving through the menu screens.